Allan McNish

-Early life
+Early life and career

 McNish was born in Dumfries, Scotland and played football while at school.
 He was a fan of Nottingham Forest and also supported his local club Queen of the South.
 It was not until McNish began in karting that he found something at which he excelled.

-Early career

 McNish began his career in karting like fellow Dumfries and Galloway driver David Coulthard.
 McNish credited the start given to both of them and Dario Franchitti as being largely down to David Leslie senior and junior.

 McNish and Coulthard both were recognised with a McLaren/Autosport BRDC Young Driver of the Year award having moved up to car racing.
-In 1988 he won the Formula Vauxhall Lotus championship and in 1989 finished runner up to David Brabham in a close fought British Formula 3 Championship.
+In 1988, he won the Formula Vauxhall Lotus championship and in 1989 finished runner up to David Brabham in a close fought British Formula 3 Championship.
 During the late 1980s McNish shared a house with teammate Mika Häkkinen.

 McNish first drove a Formula 1 car, a McLaren, during a testing session at Estoril in mid-November 1989.
 Tipped as a future Formula One driver, he tested with both McLaren and Benetton, whilst also competing in F3000, then the recognised second tier of European motorsport, in 1990–1992.
 Whilst racing his first season in F3000, McNish suffered a crash at a race in Donington Park where a bystander was fatally injured.
 He went on to finish fourth overall in the championship that season.
 Concentrating on Formula One opportunities meant he appeared in F3000 only once during 1994, at Pau.

-When a Formula One drive failed to materialise, he returned to F3000 in 1995 with Paul Stewart Racing (run by the son of Sir Jackie Stewart who went on to form Stewart Grand Prix).
+When a Formula One drive failed to materialise, McNish returned to F3000 in 1995 with Paul Stewart Racing (run by the son of Sir Jackie Stewart who went on to form Stewart Grand Prix).
 While he was arguably the fastest driver of the year, a series of mishaps saw him well beaten by Super Nova drivers Vincenzo Sospiri and Ricardo Rosset in the title race.
 McNish's career appeared to stall in early 1996 after a deal to race in Formula Nippon fell through and Mark Blundell was preferred for a drive with the PacWest CART team.
 He also tested for Benetton during the year.